georgevarghese185/GlidePlayer/README.md

 ### Current progress
 What the app can do so far
 * Play local songs like a simple music player.
-(No track seeking yet)
 * Connect to other devices over a Wifi-Direct group
-* Two devices running the app and joining a WifiDirect netowork together can share their music libraries with each other and play any song from each other's phone.
+* Two and more devices running the app and joining a WifiDirect netowork together can share their music libraries with each other and play any song from each other's phone.
 Very bare bones feature working right now with quite a lot of bugs.